wowmmichael/aws-sa-prof/chapters/migrations.md

 - common first step as pilot for cloud migrations
 - ideally, integrations are loosely coupled
+- create an accurate inventory of all systems and services
+- verify current on-prem total ownership costs (TOC)
 - example
   - AWS Storage Gateway creating a bridge between on-prem and AWS
     - transparent